 The rate of infusion is an important variable that could influence the occurrence of adverse reactions.3 Certain adverse reactions such as headaches, flushing and changes in pulse rate and blood pressure may be related to the rate of the infusion.
 Slow or stop infusion if adverse reactions occur.
 If symptoms subside promptly, the infusion may be resumed at a lower rate that does not result in recurrence of the symptoms.1

-For patients at risk of renal dysfunction or thrombotic events, administer GAMMAGARD LIQUID at the minimum infusion rate practicable.1 In such cases, the maximal rate should be less than 3.3 mg/kg/min (<2 mL/kg/hr), and consider discontinuation of administration if renal function deteriorates.
+For patients at risk of thrombosis or renal dysfunction, administer GAMMAGARD LIQUID at the minimum dose and infusion rate practicable.1 In patients who are at risk of developing renal dysfunction, the maximal rate should be less than 3.3 mg/kg/min (<2 ml />kg/hr), and consider discontinuation of infusion administration if renal function deteriorates.

-Adverse reactions may occur more frequently in patients receiving immune globulin for the first time, upon switching brands or if there has been a long interval since the previous infusion.4 In such cases, start at lower infusion rates and gradually increase as tolerated.1
+Adverse reactions may occur more frequently in patients receiving immune globulin for the first time, upon switching brands or if there has been a long interval since the previous infusion.4 In such cases, start at lower infusion rates and gradually increases as tolerated.

-What steps are taken to insure the safety of GAMMAGARD LIQUID?
+What steps are taken to improve the margin of safety of

-To further improve the margin of safety, three dedicated, independent and effective virus inactivation/removal steps have been integrated into the manufacturing and formulation processes, namely solvent/detergent (S/D) treatment,5 35 nm nanofiltration, and a low pH incubation at elevated temperature 30°C to 32°C. The S/D process includes treatment with an organic mixture of tri-n-butyl phosphate, octoxynol 9 and polysorbate 80 at 18°C to 25°C for a minimum of 60 minutes.
+To further improve the margin of safety, three dedicated, independent and effective virus inactivation/removal steps have been integrated into the manufacturing and formulation processes, namely solvent/detergent (S/D) treatment,5 35nm nanofiltration, and a low pH incubation at elevated temperature 30°C-32°C. The S/D process includes treatment with an organic mixture of tri-n-butyl phosphate, octoxynol 9 and polysorbate 80 at 18°C to 25°C for a minimum of 60 minutes.

-Virus clearance studies for GAMMAGARD LIQUID performed in accordance with good laboratory practices have demonstrated that:
+Virus clearance studies for GAMMAGARD LIQUID performed in accordance with good laboratory practices have demonstrated that:1

-- S/D treatment inactivates the lipid-enveloped viruses investigated to below detection limits within minutes.
+- S/D treatment inactivates the lipid-enveloped viruses investigated to below detection limits within minutes.1

 What are the most common adverse reactions observed with intravenous administration of GAMMAGARD LIQUID?

-b Mild adverse reactions were defined as transient discomfort that resolves spontaneously or with minimal intervention; moderate adverse reactions were defined as limited impairment of function and resolves spontaneously or with minimal intervention with no sequelae; severe adverse reactions were defined as marked impairment of function or can lead to temporary inability to resume normal life pattern; requires prolonged intervention or results in sequelae.
+There were 400 non-serious adverse reactions.
+Of these, 217 were rated as mild (transient discomfort that resolves spontaneously or with minimal intervention), 164 were rated as moderate (limited impairment of function and resolves spontaneously or with minimal intervention with no sequelae), and 19 were rated as severe (marked impairment of function or can lead to temporary inability to resume normal life pattern; requires prolonged intervention or results in sequelae).1

 Can GAMMAGARD LIQUID 10% be diluted to a 5% concentration?